Published on 17-Apr-2009

 Kraft Foods Australia

-Business-to-Business, Business-to-Consumer, Business Intelligence, Leveraging Information, Smarter Planet, Transforming Business
+Business-to-Business, Business-to-Consumer, BA - Business Intelligence, Leveraging Information, Smarter Planet, Transforming Business

 Kraft Foods Australia is a subsidiary of Kraft Foods, the second largest branded food and beverage company in the world.
 Established in 1926, Kraft Australia is headquartered in Melbourne and has sales revenue of over A$650 million.